sleak-lbl/weekly-emails/items/sdscgpu.md

 provided by SDSC, NERSC, and OLCF.

-If you are interested in more information, or would like to submit a short proposal form, please visit SDSC’s event page:
+If you are interested in more information, or would like to submit a short proposal form, please visit SDSC's event page:
 <https://hpc-training.sdsc.edu/gpuhackathon/>.
 Please note the **deadline to submit
 a proposal is March 11, 2020**.